SilentRhetoric/solid-algo-wallets/example/README.md

 pnpm install
 ```

-### Available Scripts
+### Edit Environment Variables

+Rename `.env.template` to `.env` and provide the variables you want to use.

+**Important:** For WalletConnect v2, you need to obtain a Project ID from [WalletConnect Cloud](https://cloud.walletconnect.com/).
+This is a simple process with no waiting period.
+Every app needs its own unique Project ID to communicate via WalletConnect.

+### Run Development Server

-In the project directory, you can run:
+In the `example` directory, run:

 `npm run dev` or `npm start`

-Runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.

 ## Deployment